OmkarTuptewar/MOVIE_APP/README.md

 Follow these steps to get started with the Movie Management App:

-1. Clone the repository: `git clone https://github.com/your-username/movie-management-app.git`
 2. Navigate to the project directory: `cd movie-management-app`
 3. Install dependencies: `npm install`
 4. Start the app: `npm start`

-## Contribution

-Contributions are welcome!
-If you'd like to contribute to the Movie Management App, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/add-new-feature`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/add-new-feature`
-5. Submit a pull request

-## License

-This project is licensed under the [MIT License](LICENSE).